 Do they really work?

-According to research, antioxidant supplements can help improve multiple aspects of skin health, including hydration, texture, tone, elasticity, and thickness.* Studies have also shown that such supplements can efficiently provide antioxidant actions in the skin, helping neutralize oxidative processes.*
+According to research, antioxidant supplements can help improve multiple aspects of skin health1, including hydration, texture, tone, elasticity, and thickness.* Studies have also shown that such supplements can efficiently provide antioxidant actions1 in the skin, helping neutralize oxidative processes.*

 Of course, research has also examined the antioxidant properties of individual substances and how they affect the skin.

-For example, the antioxidant astaxanthin has been found to support skin health by directly acting on the oxidative process.* In one clinical study, a combination of oral astaxanthin and collagen improved skin elasticity and barrier integrity, while numerous clinicals demonstrate the ability of daily oral astaxanthin supplements to improve skin hydration and wrinkles.* (Interested in targeting wrinkles specifically?
+For example, the antioxidant astaxanthin has been found to support skin health by directly acting on the oxidative process3.* In one clinical study, a combination of oral astaxanthin and collagen improved skin elasticity and barrier integrity, while numerous clinicals demonstrate the ability of daily oral astaxanthin supplements to improve skin hydration and wrinkles4.* (Interested in targeting wrinkles specifically?
 Check out our favorite anti-aging supplements.)

 But we get to that in more detail in a later section—so read on if you're interested in the specifics.